sanyamagarwal10/Traffic--Light--Controller-Using-Verilog/README.md

 1.Load the testbench file in your Verilog simulation tool.

 2.Run the simulation to observe the traffic light controller's behavior and verify that it meets the desired specifications.

+# Customization

+Adjust the timing parameters in the Verilog code to change the duration of each traffic light phase.

+Modify the FSM logic to add or change functionality, such as additional traffic light sequences or pedestrian modes.